background

 All fair questions.

 Still, the three-statement model is a useful all around test.
 It touches accounting, corporate finance, forecasting, model mechanics, and data analysis.
-An agent that struggles badly here will struggle elsewhere too.
+An agent that struggles here will struggle elsewhere too.

 The rankings – Shortcut takes the #1 spot as best financial modeling tool